apiaryio/dredd/docs/how-it-works.rst

 API Blueprint
 ~~~~~~~~~~~~~

-While `API Blueprint <https://apiblueprint.org/>`__ allows specifying multiple requests and responses in any combination (see specification for the `action section <https://apiblueprint.org/documentation/specification.html#def-action-section>`__), Dredd currently supports just separated HTTP transaction pairs like this:
+While `API Blueprint`_ allows specifying multiple requests and responses in any combination (see specification for the :apib:`action section <def-action-section>`), Dredd currently supports just separated HTTP transaction pairs like this:

 ::